gataca-io/gataca.io/content/posts/here-s-what-the-new-eidas-proposal-really-means-for-the-ssi-community-in-6-key-points.md

 Where: Article 12b

-> Where private relying parties providing services are required by national or Union law, to use strong user authentication for online identification, or where strong user authentication is required by contractual obligation, **including in the areas of transport, energy, banking and financial services, social security, health, drinking water, postal services, digital infrastructure, education or telecommunications**, private relying parties shall also accept the use of European Digital Identity Wallets issued in accordance with Article 6a.
+> "Where private relying parties providing services are required by national or Union law, to use strong user authentication for online identification, or where strong user authentication is required by contractual obligation, **including in the areas of transport, energy, banking and financial services, social security, health, drinking water, postal services, digital infrastructure, education or telecommunications**, private relying parties shall also accept the use of European Digital Identity Wallets issued in accordance with Article 6a.
 >
-> Where very large online platforms as defined in Regulation \[reference DSA Regulation\] Article 25.1. require users to authenticate to access online services, they shall also accept the use of European Digital Identity Wallets issued in accordance with Article 6a strictly upon voluntary request of the user and in respect of the minimum attributes necessary for the specific online service for which authentication is requested, such as proof of age.
+> Where very large online platforms as defined in Regulation \[reference DSA Regulation\] Article 25.1. require users to authenticate to access online services, they shall also accept the use of European Digital Identity Wallets issued in accordance with Article 6a strictly upon voluntary request of the user and in respect of the minimum attributes necessary for the specific online service for which authentication is requested, such as proof of age."

 **Opportunity:** Adoption is all that matters.
 We could design the most secure, privacy-preserving, user friendly identity framework, but if it can only be used in limited cases, it will be a good-for-nothing Regulation.
 One of the key success factors for Estonia’s eID system (watch our Ask The Expert series on the subject [here](https://gataca.io/insights/video-gataca-asks-the-expert-priit-martinson-on-estonia-s-digital-transformation "https://gataca.io/insights/video-gataca-asks-the-expert-priit-martinson-on-estonia-s-digital-transformation")) was the involvement of the private sector early on, particularly the banking industry.
 Making the EU Wallets not only mandatory for Member States to provide, but also for critical industries in the private sector to accept, is certainly one of the greatest hopes for its success.
 This provision is of particular interest to SSI providers, as it **guarantees a market.** All these industries, including companies like Google, Amazon, or Facebook, will be forced to accept the use of EU Wallets for authentication and may also seize an opportunity to offer the issuance of Credentials as a new revenue stream.
 For those purposes, they’ll demand technology or/and services currently provided by specialized SSI companies, potentially leading to acquisitions and mergers, and a clearer exit strategy for investors.

 ## **Key point #4:** The possibility for European countries to accept Credentials from abroad, even from non-EU countries, without the need for peer agreements.

-Where: Article 12c, 14, 24
+**Where**: Article 12c, 14, 24

-> Article 12c.
+> "Article 12c.
 “Where electronic identification \[…\] is required under national law or by administrative practice to access an online service provided by a public sector body in a Member State, the electronic identification means, issued in another Member State shall be recognised in the first Member State for the purposes of cross-border authentication for that online service, provided that the following conditions are met \[…\]”
 >
 > Article 14 - “\[…\] trust services provided by providers established in the third country concerned shall be considered equivalent to qualified trust services provided by qualified trust service providers established in the Union.’;
 >